MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

       ```cmd
       _vlmcs._tcp.contoso.com         SRV service location:          priority   = 0          weight   = 0         port   = 1688         svr hostname   = kms-server.contoso.com
       ```
-   1. If these **_vlmcs** entries are present, and if they contain the expected KMS host names, go to [Method 4: Manually assign a KMS server](#method-4-manually-assign-a-kms-server).
+   1. If these **_vlmcs** entries are present, and if they contain the expected KMS host names, go to [Method&nbsp;4: Manually assign a KMS server](#method-4-manually-assign-a-kms-server).
 1. Check the registry of the KMS host server to determine whether it is registering with DNS.
 By default, a KMS host server dynamically registers a DNS SRV record one time every 24 hours.
 To check this setting, follow these steps:
    1. Start Registry Editor.
 To do this, right-click **Start**, select **Run**, type **regedit**, and then press Enter.
    1. Locate the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SL** subkey, and check the value of the **DisableDnsPublishing** entry.
 This entry has the following possible values: